rany2/jqGrid/README.md

 ### New main features implemented in the version 4.15.5 compared with 4.15.4:

 * Add support of free Font Awesome 5.x.
 To use the feature one need to include Font Awesome 5.x either as CSS (by including `https://use.fontawesome.com/releases/v5.2.0/css/all.css` for example) or as SVG file (by including `https://use.fontawesome.com/releases/v5.2.0/js/all.js`).
 More examples of the usage will be published later [here](https://free-jqgrid.github.io/getting-started/index.html).
-Additionally one have to use `iconSet: "fontAwesomeSolid"` or `iconSet: "fontAwesomeSVG"` instead of `iconSet: "fontAwesome"`, which means Font Awesome 4.x.
+Additionally, one has to use `iconSet: "fontAwesomeSolid"` or `iconSet: "fontAwesomeSVG"` instead of `iconSet: "fontAwesome"`, which means Font Awesome 4.x.
+* Add 3 new option: `sortingDuringEditing`, `pagingDuringEditing`, `reloadingDuringEditing` with values `"prevent"`, `"cancel"` or `"save"`.
+The default behavior in previous versions of jqGrid: preventing sorting if the grid is in inline or in cell editing.
+Including new option `sortingDuringEditing: "cancel"` or `sortingDuringEditing: "save"` will allows sorting.
+The currently editing data will be discarded or saved depend on the value of `sortingDuringEditing` option.
+The same problem exists in case of paging or reloading the grid.
+The options `pagingDuringEditing`, `reloadingDuringEditing` helps to specify the desired behavior.

 ### Below one can see the full list of changes in the version 4.15.5 compared with 4.15.4: